Alluxio/alluxio/docs/en/Command-Line-Interface.md

 {% include Command-Line-Interface/pin.md %}

-### report

-The `report` command marks a file as lost to the Alluxio master.
-This command should only be used with files created using the [Lineage API](Lineage-API.html).
-Marking a file as lost will cause the master to schedule a recomputation job to regenerate the file.

-For example, `report` can be used to force recomputation of a file.

-{% include Command-Line-Interface/report.md %}

 ### rm

 The `rm` command removes a file from Alluxio space and the under storage system.
 The file will be unavailable immediately after this command returns, but the actual data may be deleted a while later.